kobotoolbox/docs/source/group_repeat.md

 #### Using information to a roster from a preceding roster

 While working with grouping questions and repeating groups, sometimes you might need to include certain details to a roster from a preceding roster.
-Designing such survey form is possible in KoBoToolbox using an [`indexed-repeat()`](https://docs.getodk.org/form-operators-functions/#indexed-repeat) function in the XLSForm.
+Designing such survey form is possible in KoboToolbox using an [`indexed-repeat()`](https://docs.getodk.org/form-operators-functions/#indexed-repeat) function in the XLSForm.
 For example, you could use the name that has been recorded in a roster (previously) to link with other repeating group questions (like education etc.):

 __survey__